magicdata1010/binary-search-algorithm/README.md

 # binary-search-algorithm
-iterative implementation of binary search algo
+iterative implementation of binary search algo and also codewars solution